EIegance/mindcraft/README.md

 Allow small models to call onto a library of successful example code blocks from GPT and Claude, specifically when executing newAction.
 To reduce hallucination and increase successful generations without overloading the context length.

 Optimizing/Altering the default profile for smaller models.
 Adjusting wording, adding examples, removing examples that confuse the small models, duplicating fuctions with names that the smaller models often hallucinate (Example: duplicating craftRecipe as craftItem)

-Attempt to allow automatic switching to another model when struggling with newAction.
-Example: Using Llama-3.1-8b for most tasks but utilizing GPT4o-Mini(Or a large Local Model) after failing newAction mutilple times.

 *Ps, Working with the self-prompt branch*

 # Mindcraft 🧠⛏️